 To the Members of Hester Biosciences Limited

-We have audited the accompanying standalone financial statements ofHester Biosciences Limited (the Company?) which comprise the Balance Sheet as at 31 March 2020and the Statement of Profit and Loss including the Statement of Other ComprehensiveIncome the Statement of Changes in Equity and the Cash Flow Statement for the year thenended and notes to the financial statements including a summary ofsignificant accounting policies and other explanatory information (hereinafter referred to as"Standalone Financial Statements").
+We have audited the accompanying standalone financial statements ofHester Biosciences Limited (the Company?) which comprise the Balance Sheet asat 31 March 2022 and the statement of Profit and Loss (including Other ComprehensiveIncome) Statement of Changes in Equity and Statement of Cash Flows for the year thenended and notes to the standalone financial statements including a summary ofsignificant accounting policies and other explanatory information (hereinafter referred toas "standalone financial statements").

-In our opinion and to the best of our information and according to theexplanations given to us the aforesaid standalone financial statements give theinformation required by the Companies Act 2013 ("the Act") in the manner sorequired and give a true and fair view in conformity with the accounting principles generally accepted in India ofthe state of affairs of the Company as at 31 March 2020 and its profit including othercomprehensive income the changes in equity and its cash flows for the year ended on thatdate.
+In our opinion and to the best of our information and according to theexplanations given to us the aforesaid standalone financial statements give theinformation required by the Companies Act 2013 (the "Act") in the manner sorequired and give a true and fair view in conformity with the Indian Accounting Standardsprescribed under Section 133 of the Act read with the Companies (Indian AccountingStandards) Rules 2015 as amended ("Ind AS") and other accounting principlesgenerally accepted in India of the state of affairs of the Company as at 31 March 2022its profit total comprehensive income the changes in equity and its cash flows for theyear then ended on that date.

 Basis for Opinion

-We conducted our audit of the standalone financial statements in accordance with the Standards on Auditing(SAs) as specified under section 143(10) of the Act.
-Our responsibilities under thoseStandards are further described in the Auditor?s Responsibilities for the Audit ofthe Standalone Financial Statements' section of ourreport.
-We are independent of theCompany in accordance with the Code of Ethics'issued by the Institute of Chartered Accountantsof India (ICAI) together with the ethicalrequirements that are relevant to our audit of the financial statements under the provisions of the Act and the Rules thereunder and we have fulfilled our other ethical responsibilities in accordance withthese requirements and the Code of Ethics.
-We believethat the audit evidence we have obtained is sufficient and appropriate to provide a basisfor our audit opinion on the Standalone Financial Statements.
+We conducted our audit in accordance with the Standards on Auditing(SAs) specified under section 143(10) of the Act.
+Our responsibilities under thoseStandards are further described in the Auditor?s Responsibilities for the Audit ofthe Standalone Financial Statements section of our report.
+We are independent of theCompany in accordance with the Code of Ethics issued by Institute of Chartered Accountantsof India (ICAI) together with the ethical requirements that are relevant to our audit ofthe standalone financial statements under the provisions of the Act and the Rules madethereunder and we have fulfilled our other ethical responsibilities in accordance withthese requirements and the ICAI?s Code of Ethics.
+We believe that the audit evidenceobtained by us is sufficient and appropriate to provide a basis for our opinion on thestandalone financial statements.